alf45tar/Pedalino/README.md

 - High customizable
 - Multi purpose
 - Battery operated
-- No cable required
-- Any number of pedals of any type in any order
-- 4 MIDI interface (USB, Bluetooth, WiFi, legacy DIN)
+- 4 MIDI interface (USB, Bluetooth, WiFi, legacy DIN MIDI IN and MIDI OUT connectors)
 - No extra drivers to connect Windows, macOS, iOS (iPad/iPhone) and Android.
 - USB MIDI class-compliant device
 - Bluetooth LE MIDI (iOS compatible)
 - Network MIDI (aka AppleMIDI or RTP-MIDI) via Wi-Fi
 - Open Sound Control (OSC) via Wi-Fi
 - IEEE 802.11 b/g/n Wi-Fi 2.4 GHZ with WPA/WPA2 authentication
-- Legacy DIN MIDI OUT and MIDI IN connector
 - MIDI routing from/to any interface (USB, Bluetooth, WiFi, legacy)
 - OSC to MIDI and vicecersa
+- Any number of pedals of any type in any order
 - Auto-sensing footswitches and expression pedals
 - Modular assembly of easy to find pieces of hardware and re-use of open source software libraries